Japanese Eras – A Clear Glance Into the Stone Age

 Is the history of Japan so different from the Western ones?
 Read our article to discover the names and some curiosities about the Japanese eras!

 The Stone Age: The Jōmon And The Yayoi Period

-We will start with the prehistory: in Japan, it goes from around the 10000 BC to the IV-III century BC.
-Prehistory lasted until the introduction of writing, and is divided into 3 eras.
+We will start with the prehistory: in Japan, it goes from around 10000 BC to the IV-III century BC.
+Prehistory lasted until the introduction of writing and is divided into three eras.
 Let’s discover them!

 The earliest era: Jōmon

-The name Jōmon (縄文・じょうもん) comes from a particular type of ceramics decorations, made with ropes.
-In fact, people would create many artifacts: some in ceramics with rope or straw decorations, and some in terracotta.
-The last ones were usually recalling the shapes of animals or women in pregnancy status.
-They are called Dōgu, and were intended to secure safe childbirth, or ensure a successful hunt.
+The name Jōmon (縄文・じょうもん) comes from a particular type of ceramics decorations made with ropes.
+In fact, people would create many artifacts: some in ceramics with rope or straw decorations and some in terracotta.
+The last ones usually recalled the shapes of animals or women in pregnancy status.
+They are called Dōgu and were intended to secure safe childbirth or ensure a successful hunt.

 During this age, people would live by collecting roots and fruits, hunting, and fishing, until around the III century BC.

 But what is so special about the Jōmon civilization?
 Find it out in this Hiragana Times article!